-- (a) Whilst the Group cannot always guarantee the outcome employees are seeking, it will try to deal with concerns fairly and in an appropriate way. - (b) If you are not happy with the way in which your concern has been handled, you can raise it with one of the other key contacts listed in this policy (or escalate it via the SafeCall response portal).
+- (a) Whilst Merlin cannot always guarantee the outcome that an individual is seeking, it will follow consistent processes to with deal with concerns fairly and in the most appropriate way following review of recommendations and proposed outcomes. - (b) If you have raised a concern and are not happy with the way in which it has been handled, you can raise it with one of the other key contacts listed in this policy.

-7.8 Keeping and managing records
+8.7 Keeping and managing records